ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R301]**	The Data Orchestration Layer utilized in a BPI MUST include a snapshot store that stores a moving snapshot of the generated change data stream.

-**[R302]**	The Data Orchestration Layer utilized in a BPI MUST include a subscription client pulling change events seamlessly across various components and servicing them to an application in a BPI.
+**[R302]**	The Data Orchestration Layer utilized in a BPI MUST include a subscription client pulling change events seamlessly across various components and servicing them to a service in a BPI.

 ## 7.4 BPI-External Storage: Edge Storage